Websoft9Archive/ansible-lamp/docs/else-faq.md

 UTF-8

-#### Apache working mode has event, prefork, worker, etc. Which is LAMP default?
+#### Apache working mode has event, prefork, worker, etc. Which is this LAMP default?

 Prefork